DHRI-Curriculum/django-app/README.md

 - If you think of readings/tutorials/projects/challenges from the "Theory to Practice" section to direct them to, and add a note of that as a bullet point under relevant questions.
 ```

-### 2. Download data to Django
+### Step 3: Download data to Django

 ```sh
 $ python manage.py downloaddata --repos <repo-name>
 ```

-It will ask for the branch name.
+It will ask for the branch name, and load everything from the repository.

 ---